-From administrative to marketing to medical teams and support staff, SaaS technology and AI tools boost productivity and drive outcomes.
+From administrative staff to field marketing offices and insurers, SaaS technology and AI tools boost productivity and drive outcomes.
 But while technology is fueling innovation, it's also introducing new risks and expanding the organization's attack surface.
 Previously, IT departments had control over software procurement and deployment, ensuring security measures were firmly in place.
 Now, SaaS and Generative AI technology have changed the game.